Autophoresis of a Janus particle near a planar wall: a lubrication limit: Conclusion

 When the particle is slightly tilted, with tilt angle $\psi \ll 1$, the solute concentration and flow fields become fully three-dimensional.
 We therefore employ a double perturbation expansion in $\epsilon$ and $\Psi = \psi / \epsilon^{1/2}$ to determine the leading-order effects of the tilt on the particle’s motion.
 While the translational velocity parallel to the wall remains positive for all values of $\Phi$, the rotational velocity about the tilt axis changes sign at a finite value of $\Phi$.
-This direction of motion is consistent with the findings of \citet{mozaffari2016self} and demonstrates that the axisymmetric configuration may be either rotationally stable or unstable, depending depending on the particle–wall separation in the near-contact regime
+This direction of motion is qualitatively consistent with the findings of \citet{mozaffari2016self} and demonstrates that the axisymmetric configuration may be either rotationally stable or unstable, depending on the particle–wall separation in the near-contact regime.
+Although \citet{mozaffari2016self} did not analyze this stability in detail, it would be valuable to adapt their bispherical-coordinate analysis, or alternatively to use finite-element methods, to examine more closely the distinguished limit considered in the present study and validate the asymptotic results a posteriori.

-One limitation of the present work is the assumption of a slight tilt angle, $\Psi \ll 1$.
+One limitation of the present work is the restriction to small tilt angles, $\Psi \ll 1$.
+This assumption, however, should be interpreted as enabling a local stability analysis about a nearly axisymmetric state, rather than as a general description of Janus particles at arbitrary orientations.
 Previous studies have reported that Janus particles may skate along a wall at a finite, steady tilt angle~\citep{uspal2015self, ibrahim2016walls, mozaffari2016self, turk_singh_stone_2025}.
 Our analysis cannot capture this behavior, as the tilt introduces only an $O(\Psi)$ correction to the $O(1)$ velocity in the normal direction to the wall given by~(\ref{phoretic_velocity_axisymmetric}).
 A full solution of~(\ref{solvability_equation_tilted}) subject to the boundary conditions~(\ref{boundary_condition_tilted}) in the regime $\Psi = O(1)$ would determine whether steady skating states occur in the lubrication limit.
 Although the calculations are not presented here, we have analyzed the two-dimensional counterpart of the Janus particle–wall problem and found that steady skating does not occur for any finite tilt angle $\Psi = O(1)$ in the lubrication limit.
 This suggests that such skating behavior may be intrinsic to the three-dimensional setting.